Support for Caregivers of Cancer Patients

 It can be hard finding positive moments when you're busy caregiving.
 It also can be hard to adjust to your role as a caregiver.
 Caregivers say that looking for the good things in life and feeling gratitude help them feel better.
 And know that it's okay to laugh, even when your loved one is in treatment.
 In fact, it's healthy.
 Laughter releases tension and makes you feel better.
 Keeping your sense of humor in trying times is a good coping skill.

 You may feel thankful that you can be there for your loved one.
 You may be glad for a chance to do something positive and give to another person in a way you never knew you could.
 Some caregivers feel that they've been given the chance to build or strengthen a relationship.
-This doesn't mean that caregiving is easy or stress-free.
+This doesn't mean that caregiving is easy, stress-free, or without frustrations.
 But finding meaning in caregiving can make it easier to manage.

 Caring for Your Body

 When I get home from class, my mom and I take turns running while one of us stays with my dad.
 My run is my time for me, and the only way I can keep it together.